mulesoft/docs-exchange/maven-api-docs/Getting Started.md

 For complete examples, see the section [Examples](../Examples).

-### Use mule-maven-plugin to publish Mule 4 assets
+### Use mule-maven-plugin to Publish Mule 4 Assets

 The latest version of this plugin is `3.5.0`.